 Shamwari is a natural extension of the Garden Route and has amazing wildlife experiences from game drives to walking safaris.
 Children from the age of four years old can join on game drives.

 The reserve has a specialised Kids on Safari program for children.
-The reserve is also home to a one of its kind Kids on Safari Adventure Centre’s with a host of activities to keep the active bodies happy, from climbing walls to ziplines as well as indoor craft activities.
-Child minders are also available on request.
+The reserve is also home to one of its kind Kids on Safari Adventure Centre’s.
+With a host of activities to keep the active bodies happy.
+From climbing walls to ziplines as well as indoor craft activities.
+Childminders are also available on request.

-Madikwe has a Kids on Safari program where children are taught about nature while out on game drives.
-They also have a club house where they entertain the little ones with a host of activities from baking to arts and crafts.
-Child minders are available should you want to have an afternoon of relaxation.
+Madikwe has a Kids on Safari program and they also have a clubhouse where they entertain the little ones with a host of activities from baking to arts and crafts.
+Childminders are available should you want to have an afternoon of relaxation.